rammybt/trading_journal/strategic_asset_allocation-india.md

     - Discretion of the trader.
 Hard SL at ≈6.0X the premium received.
 - Adjustments
     - First adjustment generally when loss is ≈3.0X the premium received.
-    - Second adjustment, if any, is the discretion of the trader.
+    - Second adjustment, if any, is at the discretion of the trader.
     - Maximum 2.

 <br/>